TheDucky-2/DataLabX/README.md

 **Email:** [datalab.project@protonmail.com](mailto:datalab.project@protonmail.com)

-⚠️ Note:

-This is an early pre-release.

-However, we aim to respond within 72 hours.
+⚠️ Even though it is a pre-release, we still aim to respond within 72 hours.